helgoboss/reaper-rs/README.md

 Regenerate the low-level API:

 - See section "Docker".
-- As an alternative to Docker, use the WSL (preferably Ubuntu) and follow the instruction in the "Linux" section.
+- As an alternative to Docker, use the WSL (preferably Ubuntu) and follow the instruction in the " Linux" section.

 #### Linux